muh-imran/muh-imran.github.io/_pages/about.md

 ## What's new??

-* (31-03-2023) I just finished my first work on quantum cryptography: <i>A private set intersection protocol based on multi-party quantum computation for greatest common divisor</i> and submitted to [Quantum Inf.
+* (31-03-2023) I just finished my first work on quantum cryptography, <i>A private set intersection protocol based on multi-party quantum computation for greatest common divisor</i>, and submitted it to [Quantum Inf.
 Process.](https://www.springer.com/journal/11128)
-* (15-02-2023) We have finally submitted our paper <i>Hidden stabilizer and the Isogeny to Endomorphism Ring Problem</i> to [Crypto 2023](https://crypto.iacr.org/2023/)
+* (15-02-2023) We have finally submitted our paper <i>Hidden stabilizer and the Isogeny to Endomorphism Ring Problem</i> to [Crypto 2023](https://crypto.iacr.org/2023/).
+This is my first work on post-quantum cryptography, especially isogeny-based cryptography.
 * (29-08-2022) I got hired as a profesional lecturer in Informatics Faculty of [Telkom University](https://telkomuniversity.ac.id) and I will start my duty right after my PhD completion.